-Analytic services provided by Standard & Poor's Ratings Services (Ratings Services) are the result of separate activities designed to preserve the independence and objectivity of ratings opinions.
-The credit ratings and observations contained herein are solely statements of opinion and not statements of fact or recommendations to purchase, hold, or sell any securities or make any other investment decisions.
-Accordingly, any user of the information contained herein should not rely on any credit rating or other opinion contained herein in making any investment decision.
+Analytic services provided by Standard & Poor's Ratings Services ("Ratings Services") are the result of separate activities designed to preserve the independence and objectivity of ratings opinions.
+Credit ratings issued by Ratings Services are solely statements of opinion and not statements of fact or recommendations to purchase, hold, or sell any securities or make any other investment decisions.
+Accordingly, any user of credit ratings issued by Ratings Services should not rely on any such ratings or other opinion issued by Ratings Services in making any investment decision.
 Ratings are based on information received by Ratings Services.
 Other divisions of Standard & Poor's may have information that is not available to Ratings Services.
 Standard & Poor's has established policies and procedures to maintain the confidentiality of non-public information received during the ratings process.

 Ratings Services receives compensation for its ratings.
-Such compensation is normally paid either by the issuers of such securities or third parties participating in marketing the securities.
+Such compensation is normally paid either by the issuers of such securities or by the underwriters participating in the distribution thereof.
+The fees generally vary from US\$2,000 to over US\$1,500,000.
 While Standard & Poor's reserves the right to disseminate the rating, it receives no payment for doing so, except for subscriptions to its publications.
-Additional information about our ratings fees is available at www.standardandpoors.com/usratingsfees.